bzaczynski/materials/wordcount/solution/script_02.md

 There is!
 The first acceptance criterion is lit in green now, which means that we're already making some progress.
 Of course, as we add more constraints to the problem, it'll force us to update the code in a way that we're still heading in the right direction.

-Another thing I can do is run the `wordcount` command manually from the terminal, for instance, using one the provided examples:
+Another thing I can do is run the `wordcount` command manually from the terminal, for instance, using the provided example:

 ```sh
 $ echo -n | wordcount